Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-web-api-sample/README.md

     ```

 3. Change both occurrences of `8080` to `8443` in the msal-web-sample's [application.properties](msal-web-sample/src/main/resources/application.properties) file.
-4. Update your java_webapp Azure AD application registration redirects (e.g., `https://localhost:8443/msal4jsample/secure/aad` and `https://localhost:8443/msal4jsample/graph/me`) on the [Azure Portal](https://portal.azure.com).
+4. Update your java_webapp Microsoft Entra application registration redirects (e.g., `https://localhost:8443/msal4jsample/secure/aad` and `https://localhost:8443/msal4jsample/graph/me`) on the [Microsoft Entra admin center](https://portal.azure.com).

 #### Configure known client applications for service (Java-webapi)

 For a middle tier web API (`Java-webapi`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
-However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its Azure AD registration.
+However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its Microsoft Entra ID registration.
 This binding merges the permissions required by both the client and the middle tier WebApi and and presents it to the end user in a single consent dialog.
 The user than then consent to this combined set of permissions.

 To achieve this, you need to add the "Client ID" of the client app, in the manifest of the web API in the **knownClientApplications** property.
 Here's how:

-In the [Azure portal](https://portal.azure.com), navigate to your `Java-webapi` app registration:
+In the [Microsoft Entra admin center](https://portal.azure.com), navigate to your `Java-webapi` app registration:

 - In the Application menu blade, select **Manifest**.
 - Find the attribute **knownClientApplications** and add your client application's(`Java-webapp`) **Application (client) Id** as its element.